hmahtab7/E-Commerce-Purchase-Prediction/README.md

 # E-Commerce-Purchase-Prediction
-A comprehensive analysis of e-commerce visitor behavior to predict purchase likelihood
+A comprehensive analysis of e-commerce visitor behavior to predict purchase likelihood.
+Using machine learning techniques, identified key factors influencing online purchase decisions and developed a predictive model with 92.5% ROC-AUC accuracy.
+The analysis reveals significant patterns in visitor behavior that can be leveraged to optimize conversion rates.
+Most notably, page value metrics are overwhelmingly the most influential factor in purchase prediction, followed by exit rates and engagement duration.
+Surprisingly, new visitors convert at nearly twice the rate of returning visitors, and there are strong seasonal patterns with Fall months showing significantly higher conversion rates.
+Based on these insights, developed eight actionable business recommendations with potential to increase conversion rates by 5-12% through targeted interventions.